 PART A - to be completed by the applicant

 Full n ame of child

 Date of Birth

 School you are

 applying for South Tawton Primary School

 Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this

-school.
+schoo ol.

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 16 or those of their parents.
-17
+Criterion 2 Priority will next be given to children based on their exceptional medical of needs 1 or those of their parents.
+2